shiroyasha/blog-source/source/posts/2021-07-14-proactive-cache-warming-in-a-microservice-based-architecture.html.md

 end
 ```

-This implementation makes sure that we never have a stale state on the page,
+The above implementation makes sure that we never have a stale state on the
-however, the performance gains are not so good as in our previous iteration.
+page.
+However, the performance gains are not so good as in our previous
+iteration.

-In case we have a cache hit, the performance will be around `100ms` as it takes
+If we have a cache hit, the performance will be 100ms as it takes this long to
-this long to fetch the timestamp of the last order.
+fetch the timestamp of the last order.

-In case we have a cache miss, the performance will be worse than it would be
+If we have a cache miss, the performance will be worse than it would be without
-without caching.
-We will need `100ms` to find the timestamp of the last order,
+caching.
+We will need 100ms to find the timestamp of the last order, plus the
-plus the `500ms` duration for the full page render.
+500ms duration for the full page render.

-## Event based caching
+## Event-based caching

-In both of the previous implementations the core problem was how and when to
+In both of the previous implementations, the core problem was how and when to
 clear the cached values.
-It turns out it is quite hard to deduce this on the
+It turns out it is pretty hard to deduce this on the
-client side.
+client-side.

 One strategy common in distributed systems is to use events to propagate
 information about state changes.
 We can use this architecture to have a clear
-signal when our cache needs to be cleared.
+signal of when to clear our cache.

 ![Proactive Cache Warming: Event Based Cache Invalidation](images/proactive-caching/invalidation.png)